-- Income deprivation

-- Employment deprivation

-- Education, skills and training deprivation

 - Health deprivation and disability

 - Crime

 - Barriers to housing and services

 - Living environment deprivation

-Unfortunately, the single most deprived Sandwell ward, (which falls within the worst 10% of national scores), remains Soho & Victoria, the residents of which mainly fall within the HPLC geographical catchment.
+Unfortunately, the single most deprived Sandwell ward, (which falls within the worst 10% of national scores), still remains Soho & Victoria, the residents of which mainly fall within the Ancient Parish of Harborne.
 Following that, the Smethwick ward is in the top third of deprived wards in Sandwell.

-JRF carried out a four-year study that investigated possible solutions to the problem of poverty in the UK (results published in 2020).
+JRF carries out regular studies investigating possible solutions to the problem of poverty in the UK.
 They found that 14.5 million people (22%) are living in poverty, after housing costs are deducted (AHC), and looking specifically at children: 4.3 million (31%) are living in poverty, AHC.
-They report that over the past ten years the cost of living (housing, food and fuel prices) increased three times faster than the average wage.
+They report that over the past ten years or so, the cost of living (housing, food and fuel prices) increased three times faster than the average wage.
 As a result, there has been a rise in the number of working households in poverty in that time, with many low paid workers being in insecure jobs with no training opportunities.
-They outlined a 5-point plan to solve poverty in the UK:
+They outlined a 5-point plan to solve poverty in the UK:-